Yves Engler: Israel

 In 2016, Engler wrote an essay for the Huffington Post, titled "'Anti Semitism': The Most Abused Word in Canada".
-A week later, Canadian Jewish News editor Yoni Goldstein criticized all aspects of this text in an opinion piece.
+A week later, Canadian Jewish News editor Yoni Goldstein criticized the text in an opinion piece.
 He concluded that Engler "has seriously misjudged the state of anti-Semitism in Canada today".
-Engler offered an explanation of the controversy on his webpage, in which he recognised the shortcomings of the 2016 article, and apologized "to anyone who feels I crossed the line".
+Engler has said that the charge of antisemitism is wrongly used to shut down criticism of Israel and that he strongly condemns real antisemitism.